Grand Canyon Semester

 – Maddie, GCS 2012 from Flagstaff, Arizona

 Boundaries and Borders: Limitless Exploration of Environment, People, and Place

-The 2018 Grand Canyon Semester investigates the landscape, cultures, and politics of the greater Grand Canyon region, offering a life-changing learning experience in the high mountains of northern Arizona and the deep canyon country of the Colorado Plateau.
+The Grand Canyon Semester offers a life-changing learning experience in the high mountains of northern Arizona and the deep canyon country of the Colorado Plateau.
 Students with a wide variety of interests and passions come from across the United States and around the world to join faculty in the natural sciences, social sciences, arts, and humanities to investigate how humans impact, manage, interact with, and value the natural world.
-On backcountry field trips, in classrooms and art galleries, around campfires, in traditional hogans, and exploring the Colorado River through the Grand Canyon, we confront key environmental and social challenges in these diverse natural and cultural landscapes.
+On backcountry field trips, in classrooms and art galleries, around campfires, in traditional hogans, and floating down the Colorado River through the Grand Canyon, we confront key environmental and social challenges in these diverse natural and cultural landscapes.

 Connect with the Grand Canyon Semester’s Facebook page here.